haddadi/haddadi.github.io/about.md

 ### News

+July 2022: Dr [Fan Mo](https://mofanv.github.io){:target="_blank"} has passed his PhD viva.
+Congrats Legend.

 July 2022: I will be joining the [Department of Computing](https://www.imperial.ac.uk/computing){:target="_blank"} at Imperial College London, and the new [Imperial-X](https://ix.imperial.ac.uk/){:target="_blank"} Initiative, from July 2022.
 Looking forward to the new opportunities and collaborations ahead.

 June 2022: We are looking for a postdoctoral researcher to join us for my EPSRC fellowship.
 Please see the job ad here [https://www.imperial.ac.uk/jobs/description/ENG02158/research-associate-user-centred-systems-securityprivacy](https://www.imperial.ac.uk/jobs/description/ENG02158/research-associate-user-centred-systems-securityprivacy){:target="_blank"}.
 Deadline : 30 June.